aikhelis/playground-hudl/README.md

 Start-small approach is used aspired by principles of [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) and [AHA!](https://kentcdodds.com/blog/aha-programming)

-Domain specific dimensions and patterns may emerge as we go, and need to be accounted for on when/if basis.
+Domain-specific dimensions and patterns may emerge as we go, and need to be accounted for on a when/if basis.

 For example, the following can be anticipated: